tecnoboyer/hatchBetter-Backend/README.md

 # hatchBetter-Backend
-Todo application backend for Hatch Innovations assessment
+Todo application backend for Hatch Innovations assessment, it is an Node.js application.
+To run:

+1.  npm install
+2.  node app in the application's root directory